Hero image of Fitbit mobile screens.

 Solo Project

-Fitbit, a leader in the health tracking device sector, has a powerful app and what makes it so approachable is its simple design.Even still, there are repeated complaints from Fitbit users having trouble finding their historical data.
+Fitbit, a leader in the health tracking device sector, has a powerful app and what makes it so approachable is its simple design, but their historical data takes ages to find!

-I compared 4 of Fitbit’s major competitor’s to see how have solved the same problem.
-Going by the screenshots I managed to find, it seems these apps offered a more intuitive way of looking up historical data.
+First, I compared 4 of Fitbit’s major competitor’s to see how they were solvig this problem.
+Their competitor's definitely offered a more intuitive way of looking up historical data.

 Polar Flow